LEAN: graph-based pruning for convolutional neural networks by extracting longest chains: Method

-As mentioned in section \ref{sec:preliminarynorm}, the spectral norm of a convolution with filter $h$ can be determined by the singular values of the associated matrix $H$.
-A substantially more efficient method than constructing $H$ is to make use of Fourier transforms \cite{googlebrain}.
-The matrix $H$ is diagonalized by the two-dimensional unitary Discrete Fourier Transform (DFT), and the eigenvalues of $H$ are given by the two-dimensional DFT of $h^+$ (see section 5 of \cite{jain1989}).
-For an image of size $n\times n$, $h^+$ is the filter padded with zeroes to size $n\times n$.
-Practically, the singular values of $H$ are the magnitudes of the complex entries of $F_{2D}(h^+)$.
-Here $F_{2D}$ is the 2D Fourier transform.
+\textbf{Operator norm of convolutions}: For a convolution filter $h$ and an $n\times n$ image, $h^+$ is the filter padded with zeros to size $n\times n$.
+The singular values of $h$ are the magnitudes of the complex entries of the 2D Fourier transform $F_{2D}(h^+)$ (Section 5 of \cite{jain1989})

-Note that the Fourier-based method used in this work assumes a doubly-blocked circulant definition of $H$, which corresponds to periodic boundary conditions as opposed to zero padding.
-When $n$ is chosen sufficiently large, the difference in operator norm is negligible.